gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

 &nbsp;

-## How commit linking works
+## How Commit Linking Works

 Commits are selected by issue key.
-Developers should add them to comments every time the commits are made.
+Developers should add them to comments every time they make commits.

 <div class="bbb-callout bbb--tip">
     <div class="irow">